 While physical shape mostly regards blue-collar jobs, even white-collar jobs have physical demands.
 For example, you might have to work night shifts or always be available on a call.
 If your physical condition doesn’t allow you to regularly pull out all-nighters or wake up in the middle of the night on-demand, such careers are not suitable for you.

 Career Development Plan, Strategy & Goals

 Career goal-setting requires extensive planning.
-You have to come up with a plan of action that’s going to propel you towards the job of your dreams.
+You have to come up with a plan of action that’s going to propel you toward the job of your dreams.
 The easiest way to do so is to set up a list of goals, both long and short-term and take a career skills test to find out options for your career choice.

 Long-term goals are usually those that you can accomplish in 3-5 years, while short-term goals are those that you can complete in under a year.
 Each long-term goal is a composite of several short-term goals and even a couple of other long-term goals.

 For example, if your career requires you to have a master’s degree, you first need to have a bachelor’s degree, which is a long-term goal on its own.

 And to get a bachelor’s degree, you’ll have to accomplish dozens of short-term goals in the form of classes and extracurriculars.
 These goals usually play into two types of careers, that we’re going to overview now.